Do UK speed cameras still need painted road markings?

-More than 30 years have passed since Britain’s first-ever speed camera was installed on Twickenham bridge in Surrey.
+More than 30 years have passed since Britain’s first-ever speed camera was installed on Twickenham bridge in London

 The Gatso (short for Gatsometer) was the first fixed speed camera to gain official approval from the Home Office.
 Trials began in 1988, before they were pressed into use as enforcement devices from 1992.
-A Gatso camera uses radar to measure speed, then two static images for use when issuing tickets.
+A Gatso camera uses radar to measure speed, then two static images of the passing vehicle for use when issuing a ticket.

 Gatso speed cameras – officially called ‘safety cameras’ – were originally painted grey, but a change in the law stipulated that all cameras must be easily visible to drivers.
 In the early days, they also featured removable film, which had to be checked by operators.
 Digital versions that don’t rely on film arrived in 2007.

 You’ll know if you’ve been caught by a Gatso, because a flash will illuminate the car and its number plate.
-Crucially, it also captures the white calibration lines painted on the road.
+Crucially, the photograph also captures the white calibration lines painted on the road.

 Are road markings required?